Ditthapeem/ku-polls/README.md

 A Vision Statement page provide the [Vision Statement](../../wiki/Vision-Statement) of the project.

 Requirements
-A Requirements page provide the [Requirements](../../wiki/Requirements) that you should know before create polls or survey.
+A Requirements page provide the [Requirements](../../wiki/Requirements) of the project.